The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 It is therefore a shirt intended more for winter or mid-season.

-Blue rafters that catch the light well.
+Blue chevrons that catch the light well.

-Cut and sizing side
+Cutting and sizing side

 This fitted cut suits me quite well.